kernel-community/kernel/docs/module-7/the-gift.md

 1. Gift giving **creates a connection** between giver and receiver.
 Gifts induce gratitude, and a consequent obligation towards relationship.
 This is the **cardinal difference** between gift and market exchange: part of the *great virtue of the marketplace is that there is no enduring connection*.
 Lewis gives as an example his travel to this presentation: his very mobility is enabled as a result of the _lack of relationships_ he needs to form.
 Gift exchange does not allow us to participate in this disconnected fashion.
 "This is a useful way to begin to think about the commerce of the creative spirit."

 2. Gift exchange traditionally has much **wider circulations** than just that passed between two individuals, especially when gifts are given anonymously.
 Hyde quotes an Indian story of two women who decide to dispense with their alms-giving duties by only giving gifts to each other and who are consequently reincarnated as two wells with poisonous water.
-Another example is Thomas Hutchinson's phrase "Indian givers", which arose from Puritans encountering Native Americans who had a **different sense of what property is.** For these people, when you gave someone something, it wasn't theirs to keep: they had to pass it on.
+Another example is Thomas Hutchinson's phrase "Indian givers", arising from Puritan encounters with Native Americans who had a **different sense of what property is.** For these people, when you gave someone something, it wasn't theirs to keep: they had to pass it on.
 This perplexed the Puritans and so the phrase has come to mean someone who is insincere about gift-giving, but it *clearly means the opposite*: someone who understands the actual ethic of gift-giving, which is that **gifts flow through you, they are not yours to own**.
 You are their custodian.
 In fact, one functional definition of community is "a place where gift exchange can operate".

 3. When property circulates as a gift, it **increases in value**, or it bestows **liveliness**.
 "There is some sense of increase, or of *something gaining life* as it circulates."
-Hyde talks about the fairy tale trope of being given seemingly worthless objects while traveling through the [Land of Fairie](https://youtu.be/GxVaxOco7kg?t=4307), only to wake up the next morning and see that they are gold.
+Hyde talks about the fairy tale trope of being given seemingly worthless objects while traveling through the <a href="https://youtu.be/GxVaxOco7kg?t=4307" target="_blank">Land of Fairie</a>, only to wake up the next morning and see that they are gold.
 "What seemed worthless in one community and state, turns out to be valuable in another community and state."
 The folktales tell of two responses: there are those who try to go back and get more, or figure out the price and cash in; and there are those who give the gift on.
 For the person who begins to count, to reckon the value of the gift; it turns back into ashes.
 For the other person, life becomes more lively.
 "There's a kind of trans-substantiation, or morality, implied in how you treat a gift."
 Like [Graeber](../../module-2/debt/#communal-credit), Hyde tells a Maori story in which the bounty of the forest from which you gather food is assumed to be a gift from nature and you must give part of it back to the forest, which is called "**feeding the spirit of the gift**.
 If you feed the spirit, all will stay lively and in motion".

 ### Poetic Gifts to Posterity